Let’s have a look at the word “genuine.”

-For instance, look at the adjective “genuine.”
 If we wanted to turn it into a noun, should we use the suffix “-ness,” giving us “genuineness,” or should we use the suffix “-ity” to produce the word “genuinity”?
-Or, is there a third option we aren’t considering, such as “genuity”?

-The short answer is that you should use “genuineness.”
+The correct answer is “genuineness.”
 That’s the noun agreed to by dictionaries, and it’s the one most people use today.
-However, “genuineness” may seem a bit cumbersome to say, and even more so when it comes to writing.
+However, according to Googe N-Gram Viewer, “genuinity” is also in use today, but it is far less popular than “genuineness.”

 In fact, what gives any linguistic rule legitimacy isn’t something abstract or ethereal.
 There are no platonic ideals when it comes to language.